abreefpilz/ManualDownloadsSCCData/MetStationMetaData/readme.txt

-folder for met station metadata files aka stats files
+Met station logs for metadata